-Fall students take 16 credits as part of the semester program.
+Fall and Spring students take 16 credits as part of the semester program.
 Students will enroll in 4 classes at Marymount Manhattan College, 3 of which they choose from MMC course offerings and 1 will be an automatic enrollment in a NYC Seminar created for Elon students.
 Each student also will enroll in an internship course.
 The school offers a variety of course selections and offers an advisor to help students get the most from the course offerings.
 Students must work with their Academic Advisor and the Elon registrar to know how their courses will transfer back to Elon.
 View additional information about MMC.

 - Grades count toward an Elon GPA.